 Mohamed Abla of course, one of the masters of the Egyptian art scene today.
 The variations of his work inspires me so much.
 And though he's been down so many paths and explored many different styles, you can still see him in his work, and I love that.

-Attiyat ElSayed, Hanan ElSheikh, Asmaa Abou Bakr ElNawawy, Hany Rashed, Egon Schiele, Gustav Klimt and Hundertwasser to name a few more.
+There’s also Attiyat ElSayed, Hanan ElSheikh, Asmaa ElNawawy, Hany Rashed, Egon Schiele, Gustav Klimt and Hundertwasser to name a few.

 How would you describe your style?

-I started to see everything in a completely different and broken down composition.
-I also fell deep into cubism when we started exploring it in university.
-The concept itself triggered something in me, because you start to see everything from your own perspective, and break down the compositions to essentially come out with a completely different identity without going completely abstract.
+I see everything in a completely different and broken down composition.
+I fell deep into cubism when we started exploring it in university.
+The concept itself triggered something in me, because you start to visualize everything from your own perspective, and break down the compositions to essentially come out with a completely different identity without going completely abstract.
 I felt that this was very similar to my personality as an artist.
-It gave me a great sense of freedom unlike a lot of the still life drawings we had to do, which eventually came in handy of course, but I definitely felt like I found myself and was able to evolve more when we started exploring cubist techniques and developing out styles.
-The spectrum of opportunities literally explodes in terms what I can do.
+It gave me a great sense of freedom, unlike a lot of the still life drawings we had to do, which eventually came in handy of course, but I definitely felt like I found myself and was able to evolve more when we started exploring cubist techniques and developing our own styles.
+The spectrum of opportunities literally explodes in terms what I can do within this movement.

 What is your creative process like?
 Is there a certain routine or rituals you follow to get the creative juices flowing and stay inspired?